-BC Nursing Workforce Research Network is a collaborative consortium established by leading institutional partners including—University of British Columbia, Providence Health Care, and BC Cancer’s Nursing & Allied Health Research & Knowledge Translation (NAHRKT) team.
+BC Nursing Workforce Research Network is a collaborative consortium established by leading institutional partners including—University of British Columbia, Providence Health Care, and BC Cancer’s Nursing Research team (formerly Nursing & Allied Health Research & Knowledge Translation, NAHRKT).
 Constituted of nursing and research professionals, the network focuses on strengthening the Clinical Nurse Specialist role and the broader nursing workforce by addressing sustainability, clarifying roles, fostering interdisciplinary collaboration, and embedding patient-centred principles into practice and policy across the province.

 GOALS OF THE NETWORK